100x65b1111000/nvim/README.md

 - lsp setup via `vim.lsp.config`.

 > [!NOTE]
-> There's a bug in Snacks.picker, which causes the picker to crash when resizing the neovim window
+> There's a bug in `snacks.picker`, which causes the picker to crash when resizing the neovim window with the specific layout config used in the dotfiles.
+Unfortunately this won't get fixed in the main any time soon.
+So, for now you can use my fork of `snacks.nvim`

 Other plugins included, are:
 - [git-signs.nvim](https://github.com/lewis6991/gitsigns.nvim)